eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Adding new remote project](./images/remoteeclipse/newProject.png)

 2\.
-Select the template type, and name your project.
+Select the template type and name your project.
 Your new project is built and after a few seconds begins running in the cloud.

 ![Adding new remote project](./images/remoteeclipse/runningProject.png)

 ## Copying an existing local project to the cloud

-The folowing procedure copies an existing local project `myFirstNodeProject` over to the remote Codewind deployment:
+The following procedure copies an existing local project `myFirstNodeProject` over to the remote Codewind deployment:

 1\.
 Right-click the remote deployment and click the `Add existing project button`: